 Avg: 3.8 from 68 votes

 |Type:||Trad, 9 pitches|

-|Page Views:||10,274 total · 71/month|
+|Page Views:||14,560 total · 78/month|

-|Shared By:||Jesse James on Mar 13, 2006|
+|Shared By:||Jesse James on Mar 13, 2006 · Updates|

 |Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|

-I would recommend roping up for the initial scramble to reach the base of the climb.
+This is possibly one of the best free routes around in a spectactular setting staring straight at Mt.
+Stuart.
+It would be wise to rope up for the initial scramble to reach the base of the climb.
 It is easy, but very loose.

 Descent: Go down sandy scree to a point where you can easily go back to the base of the climb.